Discover Mining Flooring WA That Works as Hard as You Do

 Years of industry experience, coupled with a proven track record in mining and heavy industrial sectors, make PM Industries the reliable choice for facilities demanding flooring that performs under rugged conditions.

-Our team understands the complexities of mine site operations and crafts fit-for-purpose installations to match.
+Our team comprehends the complex issues surrounding mine site operations and crafts fit-for-purpose installations to match.

 Reach out today to discuss your flooring needs.
 We offer expert consultations, transparent advice, and quotes tailored to your unique conditions.
 One call could transform your flooring from a liability to a long-term asset.

-And it doesn’t hurt that it looks good, too!
+And it doesn’t hurt that it looks lovely, too!

 You Need That Mining Flooring

-• Heavy equipment: haul trucks, drills and forklifts are used every day in your facility.
+- Heavy equipment: haul trucks, drills and forklifts—is used every day in your facility.

-• Chemical Spills: It’s not unusual to have contact with oil, fuel, acids, or solvents during your activity.
+- Chemical Spills: Contact with oil, fuel, acids, or solvents is common during your activity.

 Are any of these sounding familiar?
 Let’s talk tough flooring in WA!
 PM Industries delivers durability with style.